Section508Coordinators/Dev-Automation/examples/axe-core/axe-basic-cli/readme.md

 <hr>

-## Tool: axe-core CLI
+## Tool: @axe-core/cli

-The axe-core CLI tool provides the tester with a command line interface for axe-core accessibility library to run accessibly tests.
+The  @axe-core/cli tool provides the tester with a command line interface for axe-core accessibility library to run accessibly tests.

-This folder presents fully functioning examples of how to use the axe-core CLI tool for quick and easy accessibility testing.
+This folder presents fully functioning examples of how to use the @axe-core/cli tool for quick and easy accessibility testing.

 <hr>